customerio/RemoteHabits-iOS/docs/dev-notes/DEVELOPMENT.md

 Do you have an iPhone that you want to install Remote Habits on for local development?
 No problem!

+1. Follow the docs for "Setup code signing" in this document.
-Just run the command: `fastlane register_new_device` on your machine and it will walk you through the steps to get the job done.
+2. Run the command: `fastlane register_new_device` on your machine and it will walk you through the steps to get the job done.

 *Note: `register_new_device` should automatically update the Apple provisioning profiles and certificates to include your new test device.
 This means that you should be able to go into Xcode and run the Remote Habits app on your test device. **You will probably need to restart Xcode for the new files to get read by Xcode!** If you see errors about provisioning profiles or certificates, ask mobile team engineers for help.*